Forty-six years

 manifestation

-on a physical plane of unconsciouss, or divine processes.
+plane of unconsciouss, or divine processes.
 Alfred Jarry,

 the